wj1224/rgb-d_salient_object_detection/README.md

     --threds : Number of threds for data loading
-    --ngf [64] : Number of filters on first convolution layer of the generator --ndf [16] : Number of filters on first convolution layer of the discriminator --lr [0.0002] : Learning rate
-    --beta1 [0.9] : Mementum of Adam optimizer
-    --ce_weight [10.0] : Weight on CrossEntropyLoss term of loss function --gan_weight[1.0] : Weight on GANLoss term of loss function
+    --ngf [64] : Number of filters on first convolution layer of the generator --ndf [16] : Number of filters on first convolution layer of the discriminator --lr [0.0002] : Learning rate of Adam optimizer --beta1 [0.9] : Momentum of Adam optimizer --lambda_g [10.0] : Weight on CrossEntropyLoss term of generator loss function --lambda_gp[1.0] : Weight on gradient penalty term of discriminator loss function
     ```

 6. Pretrained model
-    If you want to testing with pretrained model, download [this](https://drive.google.com/file/d/1Rzn16s-E69E2BvYFH6DuTXxj3LnkNvJW/view?usp=sharing) and put it path/to/logs.
+    If you want to testing with pretrained model, download [this](https://drive.google.com/open?id=1jJSekQN8LIkp7TGpZtPWvO02aV0bMFgn) and put it path/to/logs.
 The model was trained by using datasets as described in step 2.
 You can simply test the model with the following command.
     ```
-    cd RGB-D_Salient_Object_Detection
     python main.py \
         --mode test \
         --input_dir path/to/testset \
-        --output_dir path/to/output_images \
+        --output_dir path/to/output_saliency_maps \
         --checkpoint path/to/pretrained_model \
-        --pretrained
+        --pretrained \
-    ```

-7. Running the code using Pytorch < 1.1
-    From Pytorch 1.1, TensorBoard has been officially supported.
-If you used Pytorch < 1.1, follow the below steps.
-    First, install the TensorboardX.
-    ```
-    pip install TensorboardX
-    ```
-    Second, modify line 18 in <text>utils.py</text>.
-    ```
-    del line 18: from torch.utils.tensorboard import SummaryWriter new line 18: from tensorboardX import SummaryWriter
+        --cuda
     ```

 ## Architecture